sudotman/BetterUnity/README.md

 public char myButton;
 ```

-*The extra step to create a character and invoke the function through specifying the name is because of trying to workaround OnGUI/OnInspectorGUI; a better solution definitely exists and I will explore it at a later time.
+*The extra step to create a character and invoke the function through specifying the name is because of trying to workaround OnGUI/OnInspectorGUI; this is the only workaround as of now due to the way Unity is built - the CallInEditor attribute relies on reflection to find the proper function, too.
 <br>
 <br>

-### 1.2 Inspector Fields
+### 1.2 Better Decoration
-Various inspector fields which can be used to output text to the Inspector without having to write a custom editor GUI for simple text labels. [a better solution involving attributes without need for a variable should exist, will look into it later]
+Various inspector fields which can be used to output text to the Inspector without having to write a custom editor GUI for simple text labels or to have more pleasing looking headers.

 - InspectorText: Outputs normal text.
 - InspectorFocusText: Outputs text with focus, with a rectangle around it. [has an overload for aligning it to the left]